ramokz/phantom-camera/README.md

 ![phantom-camera-banner](https://user-images.githubusercontent.com/5159399/215853976-630d5e87-8e88-4586-a548-33ff35d06963.png)

+# 👻🎥 Phantom Camera
 Control and dynamically tween 2D and 3D cameras in Godot 4.0 projects.
 ## Features
 ### Follow
 Keeps a persistent position relative to a target.